Redirect traffic to the apex or www. subdomain

 But here you'll come across another problem.
 Many host providers require a CNAME record to redirect to a subdomain.
 So this means that your root domain, which is using an A record, can't be hosted directly there.

 Fortunately, this problem can be solved by using a redirect service such as redirect.pizza.
 With redirect.pizza, your root domain can be hosted by us on our A record, while your www. subdomain can still be hosted by your website provider with a CNAME record.
-With this setup, you’ll make sure your website visitor will always experience seamless accessibility, regardless of the version of the domain they use.
+This setup ensures your website visitor will always have uninterrupted access, regardless of the version of the domain they use.

 How redirect.pizza can help

-Using a dedicated domain redirect tool, such as redirect.pizza, can help you send all traffic to one version of your website.
-With redirect.pizza comes, you can set up these redirects in no-time.
+Using a dedicated domain redirect tool like redirect.pizza, you can send all traffic to one version of your website.
+You can set up these redirects in about 3 minutes.

 Set up once and forget about it

 redirect.pizza comes with an easy-to-use interface.
-Setting up a redirect is done in no time.
-You can just add a redirect once, and let us take care of the rest.
-You can just forget all about it.
-Even things such as SSL certificates are automatically renewed.
+Setting up a redirect is done in minutes.
+Add it once, and let us take care of the rest.
+Even SSL certificates are automatically renewed, so you never have to worry about HTTPS redirects breaking due to expired certs.

 The interface also keeps an overview of all incoming hits, so in just one glance you can see how all your redirects are doing.